-Transaction Interested Related Party Description of Transaction Digeo, Inc. Broadband Carriage Agreement Paul G. Allen Carl E. Vogel Jo Allen Patton W. Lance Conn Michael J. Lovett We paid Digeo approximately \$4 million, \$3 million, \$3 million and \$1 million for customized development of the i-channels and the local content tool kit in 2003, 2004, 2005 and for the three months ended March 31, 2006, respectively.
+Transaction Interested Related Party Description of Transaction Digeo, Inc. Broadband Carriage Agreement Paul G. Allen Carl E. Vogel Jo Allen Patton W. Lance Conn Michael J. Lovett We paid Digeo approximately \$4 million, \$3 million and \$3 million for customized development of the i- channels and the local content tool kit in 2003, 2004 and 2005, respectively.
 We entered into a license agreement in 2004 for the Digeo software that runs DVR units purchased from a third party.
-We paid approximately \$0.5 million, \$1 million and \$1 million in license and maintenance fees in 2004, 2005 and for the three months ended March 31, 2006 respectively.
+We paid approximately \$0.5 million and \$1 million in license and maintenance fees in 2004 and 2005, respectively.
 In 2004 we executed a purchase agreement for the purchase of up to 70,000 DVR units and a related software license agreement, both subject to satisfaction of certain conditions.
-We paid approximately \$0, \$10 million and \$3 million in capital purchases in 2004, 2005 and for the three months ended March 31, 2006 respectively.
+We paid approximately \$0 and \$10 million in capital purchases in 2004 and 2005, respectively.
 Viacom Networks Jonathan L. Dolgen We are party to certain affiliation agreements with networks of New Viacom and CBS Corporation, pursuant to which they provide Charter with programming for distribution via our cable systems.
-For the years ended December 31, 2003, 2004 and 2005 and for the three months ended March 31, 2006, Charter paid Old Viacom approximately \$188 million, \$194 million, \$201 million and \$54 million respectively, for programming, and Charter recorded as receivables approximately \$5 million, \$8 million, \$15 million and \$7 million from Old Viacom for launch incentives and marketing support for the years ended December 31, 2003, 2004 and 2005 and for the three months ended March 31, 2006, respectively.
+For the years ended December 31, 2003, 2004 and 2005, Charter paid Old Viacom approximately \$188 million, \$194 million and \$201 million, respectively, for programming, and Charter recorded as receivables approximately \$5 million, \$8 million and \$15 million from Old Viacom for launch incentives and marketing support for the years ended December 31, 2003, 2004 and 2005, respectively.
 Payment for relative's services Carl E. Vogel Since June 2003, Mr. Vogel's brother-in-law has been an employee of Charter Holdco and has received a salary commensurate with his position in the engineering department.
-Radio advertising Marc B. Nathanson We believe that, through a third party advertising agency, we have paid approximately \$67,300, \$49,300, \$67,600 and \$30,700 in 2003, 2004 and 2005 and for the three months ended March 31, 2006, respectively, to Mapleton Communications, an affiliate of Mapleton Investments, LLC.
+Radio advertising Marc B. Nathanson We believe that, through a third party advertising agency, we have paid approximately \$67,300, \$49,300 and \$67,600 in 2003, 2004 and 2005, respectively, to Mapleton Communications, an affiliate of Mapleton Investments, LLC.
 Enstar Limited Partnership Systems Purchase and Management Services Charter officers who were appointed by a Charter subsidiary (as general partner) to serve as officers of Enstar limited partnerships Certain of our subsidiaries purchased certain assets of the Enstar Limited Partnerships for approximately \$63 million in 2002.
-We also earned approximately \$469,300, \$0, \$0 and \$0 in 2003, 2004 and 2005 and for the three months ended March 31, 2006, respectively, by providing management services to the Enstar Limited Partnerships.
-113

-Transaction Interested Related Party Description of Transaction Indemnification Advances Directors and current and former officers named in certain legal proceedings Charter reimbursed certain of its current and former directors and executive officers a total of approximately \$8 million, \$3 million, \$16,200 and \$200 for costs incurred in connection with litigation matters in 2003, 2004 and 2005 and for the three months ended March 31, 2006, respectively.
+We also earned approximately \$469,300, \$0 and \$0 in 2003, 2004 and 2005, respectively, by providing management services to the Enstar Limited Partnerships.
+Indemnification Advances Directors and current and former officers named in certain legal proceedings Charter reimbursed certain of its current and former directors and executive officers a total of approximately \$8 million, \$3 million and \$16,200 for costs incurred in connection with litigation matters in 2003, 2004 and 2005, respectively.
+109